 “She’s alive, locked in her basement.”

 As she continued to lay out the details, my thoughts drifted toward a world reset, led by Ghost, a nightmare scenario where past horrors are repeated.
-Without power, most of the world’s population will be helpless and run into the hands that feed.
-A trap from which they’ll be enslaved.
+Without power, most of the world’s population would be helpless and run into the hands of whoever feed them.
+A trap, much like that of the mouse in which food means certain death or at the least, enslavement for those who reach for it.

 “Thanks for getting here so quickly, Robert.
 Doc is on his way.
 Christan is in the kitchen.”